Associate Professor, Orientation Coordinator and Faculty Advisor to SPSA

-Dr. January earned her Ph.D. from the University of Georgia.
-She completed an APA accredited predoctoral internship at Cypress-Fairbanks Independent School District in Houston, TX.
-She completed an Institute of Education Sciences Postdoctoral Research Fellowship at the University of Nebraska-Lincoln.
+Dr. January earned her PhD in school psychology at the University of Georgia and completed an APA accredited, 2000-hour predoctoral internship at Cypress-Fairbanks Independent School District in Houston, TX.
+She was an Institute of Education Sciences Postdoctoral Research Fellow at the University of Nebraska-Lincoln.
 Dr. January is a Nationally Certified School Psychologist (NCSP).

 - Psychoeducational Interventions I: Academic Interventions (SPS 6700C)

 - Advanced Seminar in School Psychology (SPS 7936)